labring/sealos/docs/5.0/docs/user-guide/devbox/quick_start.md

 ![quick-start-10](./images/quick-start-10.png)

 5. Once you've configured all necessary settings, click the "Deploy Application" button in the top right corner to start the deployment process.

 6. You'll be taken to the application details view within App Launchpad.

 7. Once the status is "Running", Click on the address provided under "Public Address".
 This will open your deployed Next.js application in a new browser tab.

 By following these steps, you've successfully deployed your Next.js application to Sealos Cloud using the App Launchpad application.
 Your application is now accessible via the public address, allowing users to interact with it from anywhere on the internet.

-> You can always update your application by creating a new release in Devbox and repeating this deployment process with
-> the new version using App Launchpad.

-You can always update your application by creating a new release in Devbox and repeating this deployment process with the new version using App Launchpad.
+> You can always update your application by creating a new release in Devbox and repeating this deployment process with the new version using App Launchpad.

 This workflow allows you to develop and debug your Next.js application in a cloud environment while still using your preferred local IDE.
 The external address makes it easy to share your work with team members or clients, as they can access your running application from anywhere with an internet connection.